jpmorganchase/modular/docs/building-apps/esm views.md

 ## Customise bundling / rewriting strategy

-By default, all external dependencies are rewritten to a CDN url and none are bundled.
+By default, all external dependencies are rewritten to a CDN URL and none is bundled.
 This logic can be controlled using two environment variables:

-1. `EXTERNAL_ALLOW_LIST` is a comma-separated string that specifies which dependencies are allowed to be rewritten to CDN; if not specified, its default value is `**` ( -> all dependencies are rewritten)
+1. `EXTERNAL_ALLOW_LIST` is a comma-separated string that specifies which dependencies are allowed to be rewritten to the CDN; if not specified, its default value is `**` ( -> all dependencies are rewritten)
-2. `EXTERNAL_BLOCK_LIST` is a comma-separated string that specifies which dependencies are **not** allowed to be rewritten to CDN; if not specified its default value is empty ( -> no dependency excluded, i.e. all dependencies are rewritten)
+2. `EXTERNAL_BLOCK_LIST` is a comma-separated string that specifies which dependencies are **not** allowed to be rewritten to the CDN; if not specified its default value is empty ( -> no dependency excluded, i.e. all dependencies are rewritten)

 The allow / block lists are parsed and processed according to this logic: